 Ear surgery, or otoplasty, is one of the most commonly performed cosmetic surgeries in the world.
-Board-certified plastic surgeon Dr. Lisa Bootstaylor provides otoplasty surgery and other cosmetic and reconstructive procedures to improve the appearance of patients residing in Buckhead, Atlanta, Marietta, Sandy Springs, and other nearby communities.
+Plastic surgeon Lisa Bootstaylor MD FRCSC provide otoplasty surgery and other cosmetic and reconstructive procedures to improve the appearance of patients residing in the metro Atlanta area and surrounding communities in Georgia.

 What is Ear Surgery?